 3. It can free up the post-wedding photography schedule (and free some of the stress!)

-- If you see each other before the ceremony, this will also allow you to get some of planned wedding photography you want out of the way before the wedding (think wedding party photos and/or family photos).
+- If you see each other before the ceremony, this will also allow you to get some of the planned wedding photography you want out of the way before the wedding (think wedding party photos, with bridesmaids, and/or family photos).
 Then you will have more time after the wedding ceremony to get the party started.
 This can also alleviate stress as you know a big part of the “to-do” list for the day is already checked off.

 4. It allows you to look your best on your wedding day